lantunes/netomaton/README.md

 pip install netomaton
 ```

-Requirements for using this library are Python 3.5 or 3.6, numpy 1.15.4,
+Requirements for using this library are Python 3.6, numpy 1.15.4,
 matplotlib 3.0.2, and networkx 2.2.